-The signal to block boron dilution on source range neutron flux increasing at an excessive rate (source range neutron flux doubling) must be OPERABLE in MODES 2 and 3, except when the reactor is critical or during an intentional approach to criticality when each channel may be manually blocked by the operator, and in MODES 4 and 5.
-This Function is not applicable in MODES 4 and 5 if the demineralized water makeup flow path is isolated.
+The signal to block boron dilution on source range neutron flux increasing at an excessive rate (source range neutron flux doubling) must be OPERABLE in MODE 2 and MODE 3 if unborated water source flow paths are not isolated.
+However, the signal to block boron dilution on source range neutron flux doubling is not required in MODE 2 or MODE 3 when the reactor is critical or when an intentional approach to criticality is in progress.
+It must also be OPERABLE in MODES 4 and 5 if unborated water flow paths are not isolated.
 In MODE 6, a dilution event is precluded by the requirement in LCO 3.9.2 to close, lock and secure at least one valve in each unborated water source flow path.